rootzoll/konfetti-app/README.md

 ## Help needed

-If you are a coder, designer or a helping hand on location - feel free to join in - #newcomersWelcome
+If you are a coder, designer or a helping hand on location - feel free to join in - Newcomers welcome.

 Next Meetup after the refugee hackathon will be at Bitcoin Stammtisch Berlin, 5th Nov @Room77/Kreuzberg, around 8pm

+And also meet and hack at the Chaos Communication Congress 2015 between christmas and new years at Hamburg.